canjs/canjs/docs/can-guides/experiment/technology/technology.md

         <button on:click='increment()'>+1</button>
     `,
     // If `ViewModel` is set to an Object,
-    // that Object is used to extend `DefineMap`.
+    // that Object is used to extend [can-define/map/map DefineMap].
     ViewModel: {
         count: {default: 0},
         increment() {